lennihein/cpu-emulator/doc/04_backend.md

     - Fault means microarchitectural fault; both architecturally visible faults like memory protection violations and architecturally invisible faults like branch mispredictions are handled in the same way in the Execution Engine
     - Once the instruction finishes retiring its slot becomes available and may execute a new instruction -->

 In the second phase the instruction is said to be *retiring*.
-It determines if it causes a *fault*, which in this case means a *microarchitectural* fault.
+The instruction determines if it causes a *fault*, which in this case means a *microarchitectural* fault.
 These can be architecturally visible faults like memory protection violations or architecturally invisible faults like branch mispredictions; both are handled the same way in the Execution Engine.
 Once the instruction finishes retiring its slot becomes available again and may be used to execute a new instruction.

 TODO: Describe concrete execution/retirement behavior for each instruction category?